Tickets for the Saturday performance can be purchased here.

 Ink, the final installation of groundbreaking choreographer Camille A. Brown’s trilogy about identity (along with Mr. TOL E. RAncE and BLACK GIRL: Linguistic Play), celebrates the rituals, gestural vocabulary, and traditions that remain ingrained within the lineage of the African Diaspora.
 Reclaiming African-American narratives by examining the culture of black life that is often appropriated, rewritten, or silenced – the choreography is an amalgamation of African-American social dance, African, tap, jazz, modern, and hip-hop styles, accompanied by a smoking-hot live band that elides elements of blues, hip-hop, jazz, and swing.

-Come early to enjoy the galleries, including a pop-up performance in Trenton Doyle Hancock: Mind of the Mound.
+Join us on Friday at 4pm in the galleries to enjoy a pop-up performance by Camille A. Brown and Dancers in Trenton Doyle Hancock: Mind of the Mound.
+Free with gallery admission.

 What to Expect